oliviawestmacottssw/SSW.Rules.Content/rules/do-you-choose-the-best-method-of-authentication-for-your-situation/rule.md

 ### Auth0 (sophisticated Auth as a Service)

 [Auth0](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=2ahUKEwjI2-PG2a_mAhXK7XMBHa6-CpAQFjAAegQIEBAC&url=https://auth0.com/&usg=AOvVaw1vSnM9ruwib43vxq4g0jjS) is a commercial identity product aimed at developers.
 It is cloud hosted and offers out of the box functionality for user signup and login, self-service password recovery, OAuth2/OIDC integration, and other consumer and user friendly features.
-MFA is supported out of the box, and significant sophisticated functionality is available on the paid tiers.​
+MFA is supported out of the box, and significant sophisticated functionality is available on the paid tiers.
 Advantages